 Most people shorten their stride a little when they’re working on increasing their cadence and this could make your overall running speed plateau.
 To get faster, you’ll have to make sure you don’t do this by working on your stride at the same time you work on your cadence.
 But increasing your running stride is harder than it sounds.
 And if you’re not careful, you could wind up injuring yourself.
-If you’re going to work on your stride, read up on the proper way to do it, start working with a certified running coach, or follow one of our Off to a Running Start audio-guided running training plans that teach you how to work on your stride safely and effectively.
+If you’re going to work on your stride, read up on the proper way to do it, start working with a certified running coach, or follow one of our free Off to a Running Start audio-guided running training plans that teach you how to work on your stride safely and effectively.

 Put the ORS Running Pace Calculator to Work for You

 If you want to run faster and feel like you’ve tried everything with no results, I encourage you to pay attention to these two essential things all runners must know.
 Just set a realistic goal using the ORS calculator, then work on optimizing your cadence and maximizing your stride.

 You’ll be glad that you did.

 Hey, let me know if the information in this blog post helped you run faster by commenting below!